nbaars/owasp-training/README.md

 **Prerequisite: Java 8 should be present on laptop**

-Copy the jar files from the Virtual Box image and start WebGoat:
+Copy the jar files from the USB drive and start WebGoat:

 ```
 java -jar webgoat-8.0.0-M5.jar